CfSOtago/GREENGridData/README.md

  * docs - the data archive documentation published via [githhub pages](https://cfsotago.github.io/GREENGridData/);
  * examples - R script examples to show how the clean anonymised data can be analysed;
  * includes - .Rmd files used in report generation;
- * makeDocs - makefile and .Rmd files used to produce the most recent versions of the data documentation;
+ * makeDocs - makefile and .Rmd files used to produce the most recent versions of the data documentation.
+These require data quality summaries produced by the dataProcessing code;
  * man - R package documentation (auto-created using [roxygen](https://cran.r-project.org/web/packages/roxygen2/) - do not touch!);
  * R - R code implementing the package functions.